boyter/boyter.org/content/posts/2010-09-20-cuil-33-million-funding.md

 Hats off to them for the achievement's they made and for at least trying to take on the big boys of search.
 While new engines like [DuckDuckGo][10] are attempting the same, [Gabriel Weinberg][11] uses the existing indexes of Bing and Google [without really maintaining a huge custom one][12].
 I can only hope at this point that Blekko delivers the goods ([and supposedly its getting close!][13]) and that the other players like Gigablast continue to innovate.

+Some additional recent thoughts about this [What Happened To Cuil?
+The Thought-To-Be Google Killer](https://www.pcguide.com/news/what-happended-to-cuil/)

  [1]: http://www.cuil.com/
  [2]: http://techcrunch.com/2010/09/17/cuil-goes-down-and-we-hear-its-down-for-good/
  [3]: http://www.google.com/